 As my art skills improved I was able to sell my work at art shows and fairs.

-During over 50 years I have been an artist I have donated my time and my art to many good causes.
+During over 50 years I have been an full time artist I have donated my time and my art to many good causes.

 I donated paintings to neighborhood auctions to raise funds for various good causes to benefit our local parks.